-The two mooring buoys are privately owned and maintained and facilitate recreational boating.
+The subject improvements, including the three unattached pilings, are privately owned and maintained and facilitate recreational boating.
+The pilings have existed and have been under lease for several years and are utilized for temporary moorage of boats.
+These types of improvements were commonly used prior to the advent of boat lifts.
+TRPA recognizes the pilings as a boat slip used for the docking of boats, as such, the pilings are registered as a slip (Registration No. 10310).
 Recreational boating is a water-dependent use that is generally consistent with the common law Public Trust Doctrine.
-The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust Land.
+The California Legislature has identified private recreational boating facilities as an authorized use of Public Trust land.
 (Pub.
-Resources Code, § 6503.5.)
+Resources Code, §6503.5.)